skooter500/GE1-2021-2022/assignment.md

 ## Assignment brief

-Your assignment is to create an impressive, beautiful and awe inspiring system in Unity by using procedural generation wherever possible.
+Your assignment is to create an impressive, beautiful and awe inspiring system in Unity by using procedural generation.
 Paint a picture in code.
 Your aim is to wow me.
-It should look like a tech demo or some of the beautiful visuals that you might see at en electronic music event.
+It should look like a tech demo or some of the beautiful visuals that you might see at an electronic music event.
 Check these out for examples:

 [2020-2021 Assignment playlist](https://www.youtube.com/watch?v=MXm9OmzRe2o&list=PL1n0B6z4e_E5qaYwUOlJ63XI2OR9ty7Bs)